 Take a few minutes to sit down and become relaxed before you start to eat.
 You have to get yourself to a place where you’re not still feeling the effects of your busy day – before you take your first bite.
 It doesn’t have to take long, but it’s important to start off right.
 So sit down, take a few deep breaths.
 Calm yourself in whatever way feels best.
 Some people might say a prayer of thanks for the food in front of them.
 Or just sit there for two minutes and breath, settle, leave the details behind and acknowledge that this is where you are right now and this is all you have to do right now.

 ***See if you can get your mouth to water – usually just by thinking about food.
-This gets the digestive enzymes going, which helps prepare your body to do its thing.
+According to Deepak Chopra, this gets the digestive enzymes going, which helps prepare your body to do its thing.